saltyrtc/saltyrtc-meta/Protocol.md

 responders on the same path.
 No additional field needs to be set.

-A responder who receives a 'new-initiator' message MUST proceed with deleting all currently cached information about the previous initiator (such as cached messages, cookie and sequence number(s)) and continue by sending a 'token' or 'key' client-to-client message described in the *Client-to-Client Messages* section.
+A responder who receives a 'new-initiator' message MUST proceed with deleting all currently cached information about and for the previous initiator (such as cookies and the sequence numbers) and continue by sending a 'token' or 'key' client-to-client message described in the *Client-to-Client Messages* section.

 The message SHALL be NaCl public-key encrypted by the server's session key pair and the responder's permanent key pair.